ITALIAN CITIZENSHIP 1948 CASE

 The question above is an excellent question, and nobody tells You about it until it happens [and it may be late!].

-It’s pretty common, especially from the U.S., to find some names (first names, last names, etc.).
+It’s pretty common to find some names (first names, last names, etc.).

 For example, You always refer to your Italian grandfather with the name “JOHN.”
 Still, as soon as You obtain the Italian Birth Certificates, You find our authentic and original name was “GIOVANNI.”